Titãs: 1982-1982: Formation and first shows

+1984-1985: Departures of Ciro Pessoa and André Jung and first album

 In 1984, Pessoa left the band, unwilling to exchange the local night clubs for popular TV shows.
+He also had a hard time with Jung, whom he deemed incapable of playing rock'n'roll; another version of the story behind his split with the group is that the tensions between the two culminated with him being asked to leave.

 Soon after, the band signed with the WEA label to record their first album, Titãs, produced by Pena Schimdt, and featuring songs previously recorded with Pessoas's vocals.
+By then the dropped the "iê-iê" part of their name because it was usually mispronounced as "iê-iê-iê" by speakers or simply ignored.
+In order to sign the group, the label had to agree not to release any singles before the album, because the group didn't want to be represented by a single song.
 Although poorly promoted and hardly a success, the band spawned their first hit: "Sonífera Ilha", later recorded by singer Moraes Moreira.
 Following the release, Reis briefly left the band, willing to focus on another group he played at (salsa act Sossega Leão, in which he was a percussionist and crooner), but two weeks later he changed his mind and was accepted back.

+After a show in Rio de Janeiro during the New Year celebrations from 1984 to 1985, Titãs announced to André Jung that they would go on with another drummer.
+They chose Charles Gavin, who had just left Ira! and was rehearsing with RPM.
+Mello would later admit that Jung was isolated within the band; the drummer, however, defined his firing during New Year as "cruelty" and "stab in the back".
+Two days later, back in São Paulo sooner than planned, he ended up invited by roommate Nasi to join Ira!, from where Gavin was coming.

-In 1985, with Charles Gavin replacing André Jung on drums (the latter going on to Ira!), their second album, Televisão, produced by Lulu Santos, was released with tighter arrangements than their debut album.
+In 1985, their second album, Televisão, produced by Lulu Santos, was released with tighter arrangements than their debut album.
 Not only was the title track a great hit, the album was more heavily promoted than the first one and brought more opportunities to the group.
 Still, it sold below expectations.